CenturyLinkCloud/PublicKB/Support/citrix-netscaler-license-migration-faq.md

 Delete the relevant servers via the Control Portal

 #### Option #2:
-Keep the dedicated Citrix NetScaler Load Balancer offer and purchase a new license directly from Citrix.
+Keep the dedicated Citrix NetScaler Load Balancer servers and purchase a new license directly from Citrix.

 **Required Customer Action**
 Contact Citrix and obtain a new license file from Citrix and install it on the load balancer prior to February 1, 2021